ptsaipan/okta-aws-sync/README.md

 # okta-aws-sync

+okta-aws-sync helps sync roles from AWS IAM to Groups in Okta in near real-time using CloudWatch Rules Trigger on IAM events.
+This can be used to further automate the AWS Dynamic Role mapping functionality

+(More to come -
+Delete Role, Update Role, Group Rules)

-This is a sample template for okta-aws-sync - Below is a brief explanation of what we have generated for you:
+Below is a brief explanation of what we have generated for you:

 ```bash
 .